-We accept cash, check, and most credit cards for immunizations.
+We accept cash, money order, and most credit cards for immunizations.
 We also accept most insurance.
 For pricing information, please contact our office.

 Varicella (Chicken Pox)

 Haemophilis Influenza Type B (Hib)